Mortgage Products

 During your repayment period you may have an option to convert your HELOC into a home equity loan with a fixed rate and fixed monthly payment that includes principal and interest.
 This option may make sense for you if you want a fixed payment while you're paying back a HELOC.

-What you need to get a HELOC
+How to get approved for a HELOC

 To qualify for a HELOC, you'll have to meet your lender's guidelines for this type of financing.